douglarek/build-openwrt-images/README.md

 # Build immortalwrt

 > [!WARNING]
 > This project will only build ImmortalWrt snapshot.
+[Deprecated]

 Currently supported devices: